ImpulseDevMomentum/Lumen/README.md

 - `IF b == 5 THEN PRINT("True") ELSE PRINT("NO")` <br><br><br><br>

-⭐ FURTURE FEATURES/PLANS:
+> ⭐ Furture features/plans:
 - Add `l"{}"` to PRINT() ( so instead of `PRINT(f"{}")`, you'll be able to use `PRINT(l"{}")` ).
 - Add support for `+=` and `-=` operators.
 - Introduce `&` as an alternative for `AND` (without replacing `AND`).
 - Add built-in functions: `INT()`, `STR()`, and `FLOAT()`.

-> Complex Features:
+> 😑 Complex Features:
 - Enhance `PRINT("") -> variable` functionality to automatically determine the type (`int`, `string`, or `float`) based on the context.
 - Integrate more APIs (from existing libraries such as `os`, `colorama`, etc.).
 - Create comprehensive documentation.